rayanazzam1991/booking-app-backend/README.md

 ## Requirements
 - PHP 8.2+
 - Composer
-- Node.js 18+ and npm (only required if you plan to rebuild the front-end assets)
 - MySQL 8 (or run the included Docker services via Sail)

 ## Local setup with Composer